Education is a main focus for No Stomach For Cancer. NFSC educational goals include:

 Awareness and Education

-NSFC Board Member Beth Lambert raises awareness for stomach cancer at every available opportunity.
-While much of her teaching is done informally through conversations in the doctor’s office or at a social gathering, Beth and her brother Mike Walsh also speak formally to medical groups and the public.
+NSFC Board Member Beth Lambert raises stomach cancer awareness at every opportunity.
+While much of her teaching is done informally through conversations in the doctor’s office or at a social gathering, Beth and her brother, Mike Walsh, also speak formally to medical groups and the public.

 Inherited Cancer Syndromes

-The Ministry Health Organization of Wisconsin sponsored a series of three physician education program entitled “Addressing the Myths and Finding Your Patients: Inherited Cancer Syndromes.”
+The Ministry of Health Organization of Wisconsin sponsored three physician education programs entitled “Addressing the Myths and Finding Your Patients: Inherited Cancer Syndromes.”
 Presented by Christina Zalewski, MS, Genetics Counselor at Marshfield Clinic of Marshfield, Wisconsin, the program was well-received by more than 40 physicians and other medical providers in the Ministry system.

-Held in three cities throughout Wisconsin, the series was developed as the result of advocacy by Cindy Chelcun of Stevens Point, Wisconsin, toward expanding education about Hereditary Diffuse Gastric Cancer Syndrome (HDGC).
+Held in three cities throughout Wisconsin, the series was developed due to advocacy by Cindy Chelcun of Stevens Point, Wisconsin, toward expanding education about Hereditary Diffuse Gastric Cancer Syndrome (HDGC).

 Quinnipiac University Lectures